-From cuts to burns to fractures and nosebleeds many accidents take place every day.
-Understanding First-Aid procedures will not only better equip you in the case of an emergency but could perhaps mean the difference between life and death of a patient.
-In this course, we'll examine basic First-Aid procedures and at the end of the course, you'll be tested on your knowledge.
+From cuts and burns to fractures and nosebleeds, many accidents take place every day.
+Understanding First-Aid procedures will not only better equip you in the case of an unexpected emergency but could perhaps mean the difference between life and death.
+In this course, we will examine basic First-Aid procedures.
+At the end of the course, you'll be tested on your knowledge and have the peace of mind of knowing you may be able to help someone in need.